 Advanced Lab – 5 credit hours

 Practice how and when to choose massage, mobilization and energy work techniques to facilitate muscle relaxation and release holding patterns in the body.
 Participate in a group process to review massage techniques, integration skills, treatment design, record keeping, pathology, and assessment.
 Examine business practices and marketing.
+Meets 15 weeks, weekly class hours and includes 6 Massage Professional Practices, 27 Therapeutic Relationship, 15 Assessment and Documentation, 7.5 Adapting Sessions for Clients, and 27 Career Development.

 Stretching and Joint Mobilization – 4 credit hours

-Take a three dimensional approach to delivering massage.
+Take a three-dimensional approach to delivering massage.
 Students learn to incorporate active and passive stretches for clients with common muscle and joint related complaints.
 Identify and examine the properties of muscular health in order to broaden massage practice to include stretching, breathing and mobilizing.
 The techniques for this work are derived from traditional Thai Bodywork, Yoga, Feldenkrais, Laban, and other modern movement theorists.
+Meets 15 weeks, 3 weekly class hours or 45 class hours and includes 25 lab practice hours.
+2 Massage Professional Practices, 2 Therapeutic Relationship, 10 Assessment and Documentation, 11 Massage and Bodywork Application, 38 Palpation and Movement, and 7 Career Development.

 Total hours: 70

-Track Class-5 credit hours
+Track Class-2.5 credit hours

-Student Clinic – 3 credit hours
+Student Clinic – 2 credit hours

 Elective Training

 During each semester, Cedar Stone offers a selection of one-day elective trainings which introduce topics and bodywork modalities directly related to massage therapy.
 The topics of the electives vary from semester to semester and include such classes as practitioner self-care, aromatherapy, Alexander technique, reflexology, successful business practices, and how to establish a massage practice.
 Other courses will be announced.
-Massage Therapy Certification students are to complete 20 hours of elective courses, 20 hours in Community Outreach events and an 8 hour CPR class to meet the requirements for graduation.
+Massage Therapy Certification students are to complete 10 hours of elective courses, 16 hours in Community Outreach events and an 8 hour CPR class to meet the requirements for graduation.

 Class Schedules and Registration